Onix

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 This pet is available only through ACC New Hope partners.
 To adopt or foster, please complete the pre-screener form below.
 Inquiries sent directly to ACC will not receive a response.
-Pre-Screener Form Onix is on the at-risk list due to behavior concerns.
-Onix in the care center has showed arousal concerns and handling sensitivity.
-When touched, Onix will head whip, tense and begins to pant heavily.
-During his assessment, Onix began to become aroused and jump onto the handler, mouthing there clothing having an interrupter be used to get him to stop.
-Medically, Onix is apparently healthy.
-Onix came into the care center as an owner surrender due to the owners not having time for him anymore.
-He is described as an affectionate and friendly dog who is very active and playful.
+Pre-Screener Form Onix is at risk due to behavioral concerns.
+During his multiple stays in care, Onix has shown arousal concerns, handling sensitivity, and kennel stress.
+When touched, Onix has a head whipped with a tense body, and would pant heavily.
+During his previous assessment, Onix began to become aroused and jump onto the handler, mouthing their clothing, and an interrupter was used to get him to stop.
+During a walk, he became aroused after a moped sped by and bit a handler on their hand, leaving red teeth marks around the base of their thumb; the bite did not break skin or draw blood.
+In his kennel, Onix wails for an extended period of time during his multiple stays.
+He readily accepts treats, is easy to remove from the kennel, and readily engages with relaxation games.
+Medically, Onix is overweight.
+Onix came into the care center as a stray during his prior stay in care he is described by his prior owners as an affectionate and friendly dog who is very active and playful.
 He spends most of his time in the living room of his home where he enjoys playing with plushies and chew toys.
 He is accustomed to going on 1-2 walks a day during which he pulls on his leash.
 He allows his family to bathe, brush, and trim his nails and loves going for a car ride.
 He knows the cues sit, paw, and stay in both English and Spanish and is not picky with food or treats.
 In the care cneter Onix allows leashing and is able to move through the care center, he displays clear stress signals including avoidance, head whipping, and discomfort with touch, particularly during more hands-on interactions.
 Onix has displayed high levels of anxiety and is noted to jump on handlers and leash bite.
 Onix s would benefit from a New Hope placement that can provide a calm, predictable environment and low-pressure handling.
 Onix is available for rescue through one of our new hope partners.

 My medical notes are...